Verssae/dotfiles/README.md

 These are my dotfiles 😆

 ![screenshot](images/screenshot.png)
+(I recommend to change Github to dark theme.
+It looks better !)
 ## Shell setup (macOS)
 - [Fish Shell](https://github.com/fish-shell/fish-shell)
   - I use __fish__ instead of _zsh_.